open-wa/wa-automate-nodejs/README.md

 As of version 1.3.0 you can now send location!!
 You can't even do this in normal whatsapp web interface.

-You need to send the function:
+You need to pass the following params:

 - chat id: xxxxx@us.c
 - latitude: '51.5074'
 - longitude: '0.1278'
-- ocation text: 'LONDON!'
+- location text: 'LONDON!'

 Here's how you do it: